adamliter/adamliter.org/_posts/2014-07-22-pgp-transition-statement.md

 	pub   4096R/0x98723A2089026CD6 2014-07-22
           Key fingerprint = 375B 6314 1683 A4D4 669E  1217 9872 3A20 8902 6CD6

-You can fetch the key from a public server with `gpg --keyserver keys.riseup.net --recv-key '375B 6314 1683 A4D4 669E  1217 9872 3A20 8902 6CD6'`.
+You can fetch the key from a public server with:

+    gpg --keyserver keys.riseup.net --recv-key '375B 6314 1683 A4D4 669E  1217 9872 3A20 8902 6CD6'

-I have signed this with my old keys, which you can verify, if you already had my old keys.[^1]
+I have signed this new key with my old keys, which you can verify, if you already had my old keys.[^1]

 #### The rationale